-But first let’s take a quick look at Mexico’s Yucatan Peninsula: Where is it?
+But first let’s take a quick look at the peninsula: Where is it?
 What areas does it cover?
 And how do Riviera Maya and Costa Maya fit in?
 I’ve also included a map below to help…well…put the Yucatan Peninsula on a map.

 Mexico’s Yucatan Peninsula – Overview

-This guide includes activities in the whole of the Yucatan Peninsula.
+This guide includes activities in the whole of the peninsula.
 Keep that in mind when you are planning any tours or day trips if you’re based Riviera Maya or Costa Maya.
-To give you some context, Merida, the capital city of Yucatan State in the north of the the Yucatan Peninsula is a 4 hr 20 minute drive from Cancun.
+To give you some context, Merida, the capital city of Yucatan State in the north of the peninsula is a 4 hr 20 minute drive from Cancun.

 Here’s my more detailed guide to Yucatan State.

 Both Riviera Maya and Costa Maya are the name of tourist areas on the east, Caribbean coast of the peninsula.
 Both are located within the Mexican state of Quintana Roo.
 Because they are effectively tourism names, there are no distinct boundaries, like there are with state lines.
 And, quite often, where is Riviera Maya can come down to clever marketing by travel agents, local hotels and towns.
 For example, when I first visited the area, it used to be known as the Cancun-Tulum Corridor and you might hear many locals still refer to it this way.
 (Some pretty good re-branding, don’t you think?).

 Above, I’ve created a map of Riviera Maya and Costa Maya so you can see where they are.